gordicaleksa/pytorch-GAT/README.md

 GAT doesn't require super strong HW, especially not if you just want to play with Cora.
 With 2+ GBs GPU you're good to go.

 It takes (on Cora citation network):
-* ~10 seconds to train it on my RTX 2080 GPU
+* ~10 seconds to train on my RTX 2080 GPU
-* During the training up to 1.5 GBs of VRAM memory is *reserved* (PyTorch's additional caching overhead)
+* 1.5 GBs of VRAM memory is *reserved* (PyTorch's caching overhead - far less is allocated for the actual tensors)
 * The model itself has only 365 KBs!

 Compare this to hardware needed even for the smallest of [transformers](https://github.com/gordicaleksa/pytorch-original-transformer#hardware-requirements)!